oddlama/fora-docs/examples/using-secrets.md

 storage in your inventory.
 This is beneficial because groups might be executed multiple times (once for each host that uses it), and this way you only have to decrypt once.

+### Universal example

-The general structure you can use for any type of encryption is to load a global dictionary containing the secret values when the inventory is loaded.
-This variable can then be acccessed anywhere in your deploy.
+Generally, you can provide a global dictionary containing the secret values when the inventory is loaded.
+This allows those secrets to be accessed anywhere in your deploy.

 {% tabs %}